marwahaha/TumblrQueuer/README.md

 The number of posts that are added to the queue is specified in line **160** in the ```$numOfPosts``` variable.
-Keep in mind that if the number of posts wanted is less than the number of tags being tracked, it will not post anything because the program distributes the number of wnated posts by the tags tracked to attempt to evenly add posts.
+Keep in mind that if the number of posts wanted is less than the number of tags being tracked, it will not post anything because the program distributes the number of wanted posts by the tags tracked to attempt to evenly add posts.
 Therefore, it will result in a result of *0* and nothing will be posted.